 Specific Guidance.

-Inspector(s) should review report submitted to the NRC that documents change associated with licensee’s implementation of its physical protection program.
+Inspector(s) should review each report submitted to the NRC that documents change(s) associated with the licensee’s implementation of its physical protection program.
 Inspector(s) should verify that the submittal was provided to the NRC within the required two-month timeframe.

+Verify the licensee submits reports associated with security plan change(s) under 10 CFR 50.54(p)(2) to the NRC’s Document Control Desk, with a copy to the appropriate Regional Office.
+(10 CFR 50.4(b)(4) and 10 CFR 52.3(b)(4))

+Specific Guidance.

+Ensure all security plan reports were correctly submitted to the NRC’s Document Control Desk (i.e., NRC Headquarters), with a copy to the appropriate Regional Office.
+Inspector(s) should confirm that the licensee submitted a copy of its security plan changes by comparing the one provided to them to the most recent version in the Safeguards LAN and Electronic Safe (SLES).
+10 CFR 50.4 and 10 CFR 52.3, “Written communications,” specify the general requirements for submission of all correspondence, reports, applications, and other written communications from an applicant or licensee to the NRC.
+10 CFR 50.4(b)(4) and 10 CFR 52.3(b)(4), “Security plan and related submissions,” specifically states, ““Written communications,” as defined in paragraphs (b)(4)(i) through (iv) of this section, must be submitted to the NRC’s Document Control Desk, with a copy to the appropriate Regional Office.
+If the communication is on paper, the submission to the Document Control Desk must be the signed original.”
+Changes to security plans made without prior Commission approval under 10 CFR 50.54(p)(2) are included in these requirements.

-Verify each security plan change do not decrease the safeguards effectiveness of the plan.
+Verify each security plan report submitted to ensure changes made do not decrease the safeguards effectiveness of the licensee’s security plan.
 (10 CFR 50.54(p)(2))

 Specific Guidance.

-Inspector(s) should request supporting documentation that demonstrate the change not represent a decrease in safeguards effectiveness of the security plan and how the change continue to provide reasonable assurance through the effective implementation of the security plan and site protective strategy.
-Types of documentation may include drill and exercise reports, self-assessments, blast analyses, maps, corrective action documentation, procedures, and lesson plans.
+Inspector(s) should request supporting documentation or evaluations that demonstrate the change(s) do not represent a decrease in safeguards effectiveness of the security plan and how the change(s) continue to provide reasonable assurance through the effective implementation of the security plan and site’s protective strategy.
+Types of documentation or evaluations may include drill and exercise reports, self-assessments, blast analyses, maps, corrective action documentation, procedures, and lesson plans.

-The inspector shall perform an in-depth review of selected items within the security plan change which could potentially result in a decrease in safeguards effectiveness.
+The inspector(s) shall perform an in-depth review of selected items within the security plan change which could potentially result in a decrease in safeguards effectiveness, to include inspections and/or walkdowns of the physical aspects of the change(s) documented (as applicable).
 Selected items for review should not be administrative (e.g., typographical corrections).

-Verify that prior to implementing plan change(s), the licensee ensured all safeguards capabilities specified in the safeguards contingency plan available and functional.
+Verify that prior to implementing security plan change(s), the licensee ensured all safeguards capabilities specified in the safeguards contingency plan were available and functional.
 (10 CFR 50.54(p)(2)(i))

 Specific Guidance.